Mokarran, a story of passions...

 We should remember that the biggest animal that ever lived on earth is contemporary.
 Even bigger than the dinosaurs the blue whale still swims in the oceans of our planet.
 This offers us a hint of hope in this world where cities are constantly expanding, where intensive fields of cultivation have replaced forests, where man thinks he can dominate Mother Nature.

-Animals are the forgotten guardians of our planet and Mokarran simply wishes to pay tribute to them, to make their voices heard so as not to forget who we are and where we come from.
+Animals are the forgotten guardians of our planet et Mokarran simply wishes to pay tribute to them, to make their voices heard so as not to forget who we are and where we come from.

 Vincent, designer Mokarran.